shushen/dpdk-ovs/docs/06_Known_Issues.md

 ## Intel® DPDK vSwitch

-* This release supports Intel® DPDK v1.6.0 only.
-Intel® DPDK v1.5.2 is no longer supported.
+* This release supports Intel® DPDK v1.7.0 only.
+Intel® DPDK v1.6.0 is no longer supported.

 * Intel® Virtualization Technology for Directed I/O (Intel® VT-d) should be disabled in the BIOS settings, unless PCI passthrough is required, in which case the following options should be added to the kernel boot parameters:

     ```
     intel_iommu=on iommu=pt
     ```

-* Memory corruption is possible if the cores specified using the `-c` option overlap between processes.

 * When starting the VMs, the following warning may appear: